 7. Clean your refrigerator coils.
 Refrigerators can cause surprisingly high energy usage, especially when they’re not operating efficiently.
 To get the best performance from your unit, dust it off and clean up those condensing coils.

 8. Install ceiling fans in high-trafficked rooms.
-Ceiling fans operate on a wind-chill effect by pulling warm air up against the ceiling and then pushing it down against the walls to simulate a chilled breeze.
+Ceiling fans operate on a wind-chill effect by pulling warm air up against the ceiling and then pushing it down against the walls to simulate a chilled breeze air circulation.
 For this effect to work, you’ll want to ensure your home’s fans are turning in a counter-clockwise rotation.

 9. Search out and seal any air leaks.
 Stop cooling the outside by ensuring your home is properly sealed.
 Test the stripping and caulking around your doors and windows and replace where needed.